inspektor-gadget/inspektor-gadget/docs/install.md

 ### Compile from source

-`ig` is built using a Docker container, so you don't have to worry about installing dependencies:
+`ig` is built using a Docker container relying on [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx), so you don't have to worry about installing dependencies:

 ```bash